 Accusations poured out, convincing New Yorkers of a gigantic plot.
 They had a series of trials, at which the accused universally claimed innocence.
 In the end, 18 Black New Yorkers were hung, five white Catholics were burned at the stake, and 70 slaves were deported from the colony.
 Historians still argue about how much of the plot was real, but New Yorkers certainly believed Black slaves threatened them. –Prof. Anne Hyde

-Please note: the links in these kits go to either a source on the web, an OU Libraries’ resource, requiring you to login with your OUNetID (4×4), or a companion Canvas page, requiring you to enroll here before you can access the document.
+Please note: the links in these kits go to either a source on the web, an OU Libraries’ resource, requiring you to login with your OUNetID (4×4), or a companion Canvas page (NOT the same thing as the regular class Canvas page), requiring you to enroll here before you can access the document.
 The links open in a new window/tab.
-Report link problems to email@example.com.
+Report link problems to firstname.lastname@example.org.

 Primary Sources: Original Documents from the Time